How is Your Credit Score Calculated by FICO and VantageScore, Anyway?Published on May 5, 2022 by CreditFresh

 Generally, a lower credit utilization rate will help contribute to a higher credit score.
 That means the opposite also is true.
 A high credit utilization rate, which happens when you use up more of your credit limit, may negatively impact your score.

-This factor closely mirrors FICO’s amounts owed with one major difference.
+This factor about your total credit balances closely mirrors FICO’s amounts owed with one major difference.
 Since credit utilization is already accounted for in the category above, this factor takes up just about 11 percent.
-It also only refers to the amount of debt you carry.

 VantageScore 3.0 looks at the balances you keep on all accounts, including current and delinquent accounts.